KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/path_of_the_water_bearer.md

 Your living purpose—your Ikigai, the reason you rise, the joy that moves you, the gift only you can offer—sits at the convergence of four currents:

-Your living purpose—your Ikigai, the reason you rise, the joy that moves you, the gift only you can offer—sits at the convergence of four currents:

 - **What you love:** guiding people into clarity, beauty, meaning, and alignment.
 - **What you are uniquely gifted at:** seeing patterns, translating complexity into simplicity, weaving science and spirit into coherence.
 - **What the world needs:** water literacy, consciousness literacy, emotional literacy, a renewed relationship with the sacred.